Logo

 Wildy Haskell, Wildy's World

-OH, YES!! -- unique - impressive - amazing - an absolutely wonderful piece
+"unique - impressive - amazing - an absolutely wonderful piece"

 Oh yes!! is a very creative and interesting approach at a classical/rock album that has me listening over and over again trying to hear the elements that have been tastefully used through out this creative piece.
 Most notable, not to mention most impressively, is the use of break beat styled rhythms and dissonance chords to really hype up the dramatic presence of the song.
 The 60's psychedelics, the 70's heart of rock and roll, the 80's synth pop, and the 90's grunge and rock all make unique appearances throughout the album.
 The most impressive part of all these different genres mixed into one album is the fact that they all sound very unique to Ben's impressive and finely honed playing styles.
 Is there nothing this man can't do?
 Not to mention the wide array of instruments used throughout, including electric guitar, classical guitar, piano, bass, synths, bag pipes, and mandolin to name a few.